 The first noticeable difference is their size.
 During the vacuuming process, the candies expand to double, sometimes even triple their original size.

-This also sometimes causes the sugar coating to crack.
-When expanded, it looks like a bunch of tiny veins across the treat.
+This also sometimes causes the sugar coating to crack, creating a fun visual texture.

 Furthermore, the candies generally become paler in color.
 Some even turn almost completely white.